 Liquid biopsies look for bits of ctDNA in the blood that are specific to cancer.
-An ideal liquid biopsy would accomplish all the following goals:
+An ideal would accomplish all the following goals:

-- detect a new or recurrent cancer at an earlier or more treatable stage than current screening
+- detect a new or recurrent cancer at an earlier or more treatable than current screening

-- have a low “false positive” rate (the test results is positive for cancer in a person who does not have cancer)
+- have a low “” rate (the test results is positive for cancer in a person who does not have cancer)